HotCakeX/Harden-Windows-Security/README.md

 * If DNS over HTTPS is enforced on Edge by a Group Policy or registry, then MDAG fails to connect to the Internet and shows DNS errors.

-* **When DNS over HTTPS settings are set OS wide in Windows settings, both normal Edge and MDAG use the OS DoH settings.** *(This is the behavior set by this script)*
+* **When DNS over HTTPS settings are set OS wide in Windows settings, both normal Edge and MDAG use the OS DoH settings.** *(This is the behavior set by this module)*

   * Use my [WinSecureDNSMgr module](https://github.com/HotCakeX/WinSecureDNSMgr) to easily configure DNS over HTTPS in Windows